pymeasure/leco-protocol/control_protocol.md

 They shall sign in to all Coordinators, they are not yet signed in.
 The sign-in might happen because the Coordinator learns a new Coordinator address via Directory updates or at startup.
 The sign-out might happen because the Coordinator shuts down.

+Similarly to Component sign-in, the Coordinator shall refuse a sign-in request with an ERROR, if it is already connected to a Coordinator with the same Namespace as the requesting Coordinator's Namespace.

 These are the sign-in/sign-out sequences between Coordinators, where `address` is for example the host name and port number of the Coordinator's ROUTER socket.